Rommyaji/landingpage-starter-nextjs/README.md

 ## About Repo
-Starting projects for using next js with chakra ui landing page template.
+Chakra-UI starter landing page template.
 This small project is just example on how to use chakra-ui in next js.
 Template code used are :<br>
 * Navbar
 * Hero
 * Pricing